MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/hololens-performance-tracing-howto.md

 To learn more about WPA, see the [WPA documentation](/windows-hardware/test/wpt/windows-performance-analyzer).

 ## Next steps
-Dive deeper into WPA or learn more about performance tracing
+Dive deeper into WPA or learn more about performance tracing.
 - [Step-by-step guide to use Windows Performance Analyzer](/windows-hardware/test/wpt/wpa-step-by-step-guide.md)
 - [Authoring Recording Profiles](/windows-hardware/test/wpt/authoring-recording-profiles)